1.3 National youth strategy

 On this page

-Since January 2015, all Dutch municipalities (352 on January 1st 2021) are responsible for the whole continuum of welfare, support and care for all citizens, including children, young people and families in need of help.
+Since January 2015, all Dutch municipalities (342 on 1 January 2023, CBS) are responsible for the whole continuum of welfare, support and care for all citizens, including children, young people and families in need of help.
 The decentralized responsibilities relate to all types of services, including youth mental health.

 Before 2015, responsibilities in welfare and care for all citizens, including children and young people, were divided between local, provincial and national authorities.
 Services were fragmented, financial streams differed and the system was ineffective.
 Reforms were needed to better streamline the services and approaches and to adapt them to local needs.
 The aforementioned decentralization has been a major shift in transforming policies and services towards integrated approaches.